Turn a plain black apron into a Christmas apron worthy of Mrs. Kringle using a Cricut cutting machine, iron-on vinyl, and a Cricut Easy Press 2.

 You can adjust the design to use any colors of HTV you choose.
 We made 2 aprons – one on a Cricut Explore 3 and another on Cricut Joy.
 So you can use either machine.
 Make sure to follow the directions in Design Space.
 The design needs to be mirrored before cutting.

 The project cuts in 4 mats: holly berries (pink), holly leaves (green), gingerbread men (gold glitter), and the words (red glitter).
 Design Space will tell you which color iron-on to put on your mat and cut.
 Design Space will also ask you what material you are cutting.
-The pink and green are Everyday Iron-On and the gold and red are Glitter Iron-On.
+The pink and green are Everyday Iron-On, and the gold and red are Glitter Iron-On.

-Once all the pieces are cut out, you will need to weed them.
+Once all the pieces are cut out, you need to weed them.
 Once weeded, it’s time to iron it onto the apron.

-You will be working with glitter iron-on and glitter iron-on in 4 pieces.
-You can work this a few different ways.
 One way is to layer the design onto the same plastic.
-Carefully remove the gingerbread men from the plastic and add it in the corner of the phrase iron on.
+Carefully remove the gingerbread men from the plastic and add them to the corner of the phrase iron on.
 We found that the glitter HTV was pretty easy to move.
-Just make sure they stick to the plastic so they stay in place during the heat process.
+Just make sure they stick to the plastic and stay in place during the heat process.

 Place the design pieces onto your apron as desired.
 A little trick to get good spacing on a shirt or top is to place the design 3 fingers below the neckline.

-Check the Cricut Heat Press Settings on the Cricut website for the correct settings which will vary depending on the material of your apron.
+Check the Cricut Heat Press Settings on the Cricut website for the correct settings, which will vary depending on the material of your apron.
 Glitter and Everyday iron-on will have different heat settings.
 We used the glitter heat setting.

 And that’s it!
 Your apron is ready for your Christmas cooking baking marathon.